 This is the research of Dr. Tom Brimeyer (US MD) which I acknowledge.

-- Thyroid antibodies: thyroid antibodies are detectable indicators within the circulatory system that our immunity is primed against our thyroid gland.
-The presence of thyroid antibodies is sometimes discounted because a percentage of the population shows low levels of antibodies without any discernable thyroid disease.
+4. Thyroid antibodies: thyroid antibodies are detectable indicators within the circulatory system that our immunity is primed against our thyroid gland.
+The presence of thyroid antibodies is sometimes discounted because a percentage of the population may show low levels of antibodies without any discernible thyroid disease.

-Elevated levels typically signify autoimmune thyroiditis – ‘Hashimotos’ if the patient exhibits an under active thyroid state, and ‘Graves’ Disease’ if their symptoms/pathology suggest the thyroid is over active.
+Elevated levels typically signify autoimmune thyroiditis: ‘Hashimotos’ if the patient exhibits an under active thyroid state, and ‘Graves’ Disease’ if symptoms/pathology suggest the thyroid is overactive.

-The usual thyroid antibodies tested in Australia are:
+The usual thyroid antibodies assessed in Australia are: